BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing: Methods

-Because the MRI acquisition starts as soon as possible without waiting for the BART reconstruction pipeline to be initialized, there is typically a small initial delay when the reconstruction pipeline is set up.
-This is followed by a brief period of time in which the reconstruction catches up with the acquisition and the latency decreases towards a steady state, which is reported here as \textit{steady state latency}.
+Because the MRI acquisition starts as soon as possible without waiting for the BART reconstruction pipeline to be initialized, the latency decreases towards a steady state, which is reported here as \textit{steady state latency}.